apapadakuni/CS411_Project/documents/README.md

 </p>
 <h2>User Requirements: </h2>
 <ul>
-  <li>The software shall provide users the ability to search any location in the US</li>
+  <li>The software shall provide users the ability to search any location in the US.</li>
-  <li>The webapp will generate livability scores based on the queries after pulling data about that location</li>
+  <li>The webapp will generate livability scores based on the queries after pulling data about that location.</li>
-  <li>User picks a radius of a specific location to track places to live in</li>
+  <li>User picks a radius of a specific location to track places to live in.</li>
-  <li>User has an option to pick what requirements mean more to them</li>
+  <li>User has an option to pick what requirements mean more to them.</li>
   <li>A picture of the map with the desired radius is displayed.
-The map will be separated into different sections of three colours: Red, Yellow, Green</li>
+The map will be separated into different sections of three colours: Red, Yellow, Green.</li>
-  <li>(we could maybe also pull an api on available homes in that area?
-And return the correct contact info for that apartment?)</li>
+  <li>When the user picks an area, they can view the available real estates in that area.</li>
 </ul>
 <h2>Data Sources - APIs: </h2>
 <ul>